- How is commercial arbitration used and what are the recent trends?

 - What legal fee structures can be used?
 Are fees fixed by law?

 The parties and the arbitral tribunal or the sole arbitrator can agree on the arbitrators' fees, considering the amount of and/or nature of the dispute and duration of the arbitration (Article 16, International Arbitration Code and Article 440, Civil Procedure Code).

 Arbitrators' fees can also be determined according to international precedents or institutional arbitration rules.
 For example, a cost calculator can be used (see ISTAC: Calculator).
 If the parties cannot agree on the fees, they are determined in accordance with the yearly tariff prepared by the Ministry of Justice.

-Third party funding is permitted and available.
-Interest in and awareness of the availability of third party funding is increasing.
+Third party funding is also permitted and available.
+Interest in and awareness of the availability of third party funding, particularly in arbitration, is increasing.

 - Does the unsuccessful party have to pay the successful party's costs?
 How does the tribunal usually calculate any costs award and what factors does it consider?

 Generally, the unsuccessful party pays the costs, including the costs incurred by the successful party.
-Turkish law endorses the cost-follow-the-event approach (Article 442 al.4, Civil Procedure Code and Article 16D, International Arbitration Code).
+Turkish law endorses the costs-follow-the-event approach (Article 442 al.4, Civil Procedure Code and Article 16D, International Arbitration Code).

 In practice, the arbitral tribunal asks the parties to make a "cost submission", in which both parties submit the costs incurred in relation to the arbitration.